commonhaus/foundation/policies/code-of-conduct.md

 The CF maintains the CoCP to manage escalation when a reporter (a) believes that a report to a member project or the CFC has not been properly handled, or (b) does not feel comfortable reporting an issue through the standard process.

-Email `coc-escalation@mailing-list` to escalate an issue to the CoCP.
-The CoCP will meet to review submitted reports as described in [CF CoC procedures](#reports-to-reportmailing-list).
+Email the [`coc-escalation` mailing list][CONTACTS.yaml] to escalate an issue to the CoCP.
+The CoCP will meet to review submitted reports as described in [CF CoC procedures](#reports-to-the-coc-report-mailing-list).

 ### Code of Conduct Panel